kubernetes-sigs/kubespray/docs/nodes.md

 ### 4) Remove the old etcd node from apiserver config

-In every master node, edit `/etc/kubernetes/manifests/kube-apiserver.yaml`.
+In every control plane node, edit `/etc/kubernetes/manifests/kube-apiserver.yaml`.
 Make sure only active etcd nodes are still present in the apiserver command line parameter `--etcd-servers=...`.

 ### 5) Shutdown the old instance